Single Touch Payroll (STP)

 Public Sector Employment and Earnings

-STP data are compiled annually to measure public sector wages and employment.
+STP data are compiled annually to measure public sector wages and employee jobs.
 These are published annually in Public Sector Employment and Earnings (PSEE).
-Each release contains public sector cash, wages and salaries for the financial year, and employment during the month of June.

 Estimates are available by: